neuropoly/slicer-manual-annotation/SlicerCART/documentation/installation.md

 * MacOS Sonoma or Sequoia (15.0.1) is recommended
 * A working version of [3D Slicer](https://download.slicer.org) (version 5.6.2).
+* Qt: might need to be installed.
+  * The first five steps of the following procedure might be useful for this: [procedure](https://web.stanford.edu/dept/cs_edu/resources/qt/install-mac).
+  * You can try importing Qt in the Slicer python console (e.g. `import slicer ` then `from slicer.util import Qt`)

 *Although it may work on other versions and/or operating system, please note that it has not been tested.